aldoestebanpaz/aldoestebanpaz.github.io/_drafts/vim-usage-notes.md

 ### Inspect the current value of an option

 Just add a question mark in the ond of the 'set' command, for example `set number?` shows if line numbers are enabled.

+### Inspect the current value of a command-line command

+Simple run, for example for `:MyCommand` definition, the command `:command MyCommand`.

 ### List features supported by my current installation